Back to top

 NameDescriptionLast update dateTags

-This indicator shows the percentage of new patients receiving publicly funded home care who had an unplanned hospital readmission within 30 days of leaving hospital, among those referred to home care from hospital or within 7 days of discharge.
+This indicator shows the percentage of new patients receiving publicly funded home care who had an unplanned hospital readmission within 30 days of leaving hospital, among those referred to home care from hospital or within seven days of discharge.

 Timely follow-up after hospital discharge can help prevent readmissions and improve patient outcomes.